 - An Axe to Grind: His weapon of choice is a massive, burning axe.

-- The Paladin: first encountered guarding the borders of Khetar, trying to prevent anyone from getting in.
+- The Paladin: He is first encountered guarding the borders of Khetar, trying to prevent anyone from getting in.

 - Stone Wall: His magic will consume purple gems to both give himself Barrier (which prevents damage dealt to him from the next source) and increase the armor of all his allies.